QuickBooks Blog

 • Depreciation expense

-It’s also a good idea to break up expenses into separate accounts.
-For instance, if you ship a lot of products, you may want to track your costs from different shipping carriers separately.
-Within each line account, you can create sub-categories for the various expenses associated with each carrier.
+It’s also a good idea to break up expenses into separate accounts, like if you ship a lot of products, you may want to track your costs from different shipping carriers separately.
+Within each line account, you can also create sub-categories for the various expenses associated with each carrier.

 Grow Your Business with QuickBooks